seantronsen/pvt/README.md

 # qtviewer

-A small collection of image viewing utilities created to simplify algorithmic tuning efforts by utilizing technologies which allow for a fast render cycle when changes are detected.
+A small collection of real-time data viewing utilities, initially created to satisfy the goal of enabling algorithmic tuning with rapid feedback.

-With this viewer, your code is the bottleneck to the rendering pipeline rather than the renderer (looking at you JupyterLab).
+With this viewer, your code is the bottleneck to the rendering pipeline rather than the renderer itself (looking at you JupyterLab).
 In other words, this will render as quickly as your code can spit out the data.

 ## Installation

 1. Review the requirements and suggestions below.
-2. Open a shell and create / activate your virtual python environment.
+2. Open a shell and create / activate a fresh python virtual environment.
 3. Clone or submodule this repository.
-4. Navigate to the project directory.
+4. Navigate to the repository directory.
-5. Run `make install-dev`
+5. Run `make install-dev` to install this package into the virtual environment, enabling use in any project.
 6. Mess around with the demo: `python demo.py`.
 7. Mess around with `pyqtgraph`'s demos: `python -c "import qtviewer; qtviewer.run_pyqtgraph_examples()"`

 ## Visualization Workflow

-1. Create an application instance (e.g. `VisionViewer`) as QtApplication must exist before instantiating any widgets.
-Obscure errors may result if this requirement is not abided by.
+1. Create an application instance (e.g. `VisionViewer`) as a QtApplication instance must exist before instantiating any widgets.

-2. Create all modification / control widgets for a pane.
-Provide all such instances with both a key and initial value for their corresponding state assignment.
-Each widget should be responsible for a unique state element.
-Conceptually, these are just key value pairs in a python dictionary.
-Interacting with the widget and altering it's local state results in changes being bubbled up to the parent pane state.
+2. Create all control widgets.
+Provide all instances with a key which will later be used to reference a unique element in the application state.

-3. Create all data display panes (e.g. `ImagePane`).
-Each child class of StatefulPane requires that a callback function be passed to the instance constructor.
-Remember those keys from the key-value pairs in step 02?
-The parameters of the callback function need to have the same names as those keys.
-   Order doesn't matter and extras are ignored if a `**kwargs` parameter is defined on the callback function.
-An example is provided below.

-4. Attach all widgets to their corresponding panes.
+   Interacting with the widget will cause any subscribing display panes to be updated.
+Note that subscription occurs automatically when data and control panes are added to the viewer instance.

+3. Create all display panes (e.g. `ImagePane`).
+Any display pane can optionally be given the ability to update itself by providing a callback argument to the constructor function.
+To make use of the application state, the arguments of the callback must share the same names as the key values provided to the control widgets created in step 2.
+Note the order of defined arguments doesn't matter nor do all possible arguments need to be specified if the function declares a `**kwargs**` parameter.
+If the display doesn't need to be updated at any point, merely pass the constructor some initial data to render a static view.
+Detailed examples are provided in the `demo.py` file.

-5. Attach all panes to the application instance (see step 01).
+4. Add all panes to the viewer instance and execute the `run` method.

-6. Execute the `run` method for the application instance.

-## A Note on the QT Viewer Callback Interface
+## A Note about the Callback Interface

 Instances of the `StatefulPane` class intuitively hold references to a `State` object.
 For the sake of brevity, understand that an indirect chain of callback